 There are several key things to consider when choosing an office suite for your business:

 - Functionality.
-It’s important your office suite does what you need it to.
+It's important your office suite delivers the functionality your business needs.
 In reality, most packages will offer the basic features you're most likely to use.
-Many office suites provide functions which are useful for advanced users.
+Many office suites also provide functions which are useful for advanced users.

-Because office suites are among the most frequently-used pieces of business software, they can often be linked with other parts of your company’s IT system.
+Because office suites are among the most frequently-used business tools, they can often be linked to other parts of your company's IT system.

 For instance, you might be able to save files directly to a cloud computing service.
 This can make it easier for several people to work together on a document by tracking who edits it and what each person changes.

-Most office suites come in several versions – from a 'basic' package offering the core software up to a comprehensive 'professional' version.
+Most office suites come in several versions - from a 'basic' package offering the core software up to more comprehensive 'professional' versions.

-Don’t worry if a suite includes an office program you won’t use, as long as it's cost-effective for the ones you will use.
+Don't worry if a suite includes an office program you won't use - providing it's cost-effective for the ones you will use.